dory1318/tic_tac_toe_python/README.md

 :revolving_hearts: <i> I have had lots of fun building it, enjoyed writing the game and learned a lot! </i>

 ### Things that are missing/need to be learned/need to be changed
-:broken_heart: <i> so far, game quits if player attempts to choose a field that is alrady taken.
-It would be nice if game would let re-try instead </i>

-:broken_heart: <i> so far, after winning/drawn, game quits and information is only visible from command line.
-It would be nice if window would remain open and display such infos </i>
+:broken_heart: <i> so far, after winning/drawn, information is only visible from command line.
+It would be nice if window would display the info </i>

-:broken_heart: <i> refactor messy, repetitive code </i>
+:broken_heart: <i> new issue introduced: need to handle the "game over" scenario </i>

 :broken_heart: <i> a nicer look altogether </i>